dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

    - On failure, record the error.

    - On success, record success.
+(In order to commit the record, intercanister call can be made to an endpoint on the same canister that does nothing.
+Otherwise a trap could erase the journaled result, complicating recovery.)

 1. Continue onto the next blocked task.